SuffolkLITLab/ALActions/README.md

           SERVER_URL: "https://my-docassemble.example.com"
 ```

-This also supports sending email notifications (separate from GitHub's notification system, which doesn't let you notify arbitrary people about an action failing) to multiple, comma separated emails, using Sendgrid.
+This also supports sending email notifications (separate from GitHub's notification system, which doesn't let you notify arbitrary people about an action failing) to multiple, comma separated emails, using [Sendgrid](https://sendgrid.com/) and [Mailgun](https://www.mailgun.com/).

-Here's a code example:
+Here's a code example for sendgrid:

 ```yml
 jobs: